AshrafShuvo022/cf-contest-problem-scraper/README.md

 ✅ Filters by **division and index**
 ✅ Saves everything neatly to CSV
 ✅ Lets you stay focused and skip searching manually

 ---

-## 📎 License

-This project is licensed under the **MIT License** — free to use, modify, and distribute.

----